Hereditary Hemochromatosis

 • Increased bilirubin: This can indicate impaired bile flow, potentially related to liver damage.

-Iron Overload Tests
+Iron Profile Tests

 • Transferrin saturation (TSAT): This test measures the percentage of transferrin (iron-carrying protein) that is bound to iron.
 In hemochromatosis, TSAT levels are typically elevated (>45%) due to iron overload exceeding transferrin’s binding capacity.